brukeg/lewis-hamilton-brilliance/README.md

 ├── logs/                       # Log storage for debugging (would be excluded from version control) (time permitting, not yet)
 └── tests/                      # Testing frameworks for ETL and dbt models (time permitting, not yet)
 ```

+# Ingestion

+The ingestion pipeline is responsible for downloading, extracting, and uploading F1DB CSV data to Google Cloud Storage (GCS).
+It also manages the local storage of raw data by retaining only the latest release to conserve disk space and control GCS costs.

+## Overview

+1. **Download and Extract Data:**
+   - The `ingestion/extract_data.py` script downloads the ZIP file from the F1DB release URL and saves it to a local directory.
+   - It then extracts the ZIP file, placing the CSV files in the designated raw data directory (e.g., `data/raw/`).

+2. **Version Management and Data Refresh:**
+   - The `ingestion/manage_raw_data.py` script orchestrates the ingestion process.
+   - It parses the release version from the ZIP file URL (using a CalVer scheme like `2025.3.0`).
+   - The script compares the new version with a locally stored version (kept in a `version.txt` file within the raw data directory).
+   - If the new version is detected, the script clears the local raw data directory, updates it with the new data, and uploads the latest data to GCS under a specified prefix (e.g., `raw/latest/`).

+3. **Uploading Data to GCS:**
+   - The `ingestion/upload_to_gcs.py` script handles recursively uploading the contents of the local raw data directory to a GCS bucket.
+   - This ensures that only the latest data is persisted in the cloud.